FullLoRA: Efficiently Boosting the Robustness of Pretrained Vision Transformers: Experiment

-\textbf{Evaluation metrics.} In our evaluation of the robustness of various models against adversarial examples, we employ accuracy metrics under different adversarial attack methods.
+In our evaluation of the robustness of various models against adversarial examples, we employ accuracy metrics under different adversarial attack methods.
 Specifically, we utilize CW-20~\cite{carlini2017towards}, PGD-20, PGD-100~\cite{madry2018towards}, and AutoAttack~\cite{croce2020reliable} to evaluate model robustness.
-CW-k and PGD-k denote CW and PGD attacks with k iterative steps, respectively.
+CW-$k$ and PGD-$k$ denote CW and PGD attacks with $k$ iterative steps, respectively.
 The perturbation magnitude for these attacks is set to 8/255, with a step size of 1/255.
 Additionally, we evaluate the efficiency of finetuning pretrained models for robustness by considering the number of learnable parameters required during finetuning and the time taken for the finetuning process.